 Samples with cross-section up to 6in (150mm) and length from 1.75in (45mm) to 28in (700mm) can be tested.
 The frequency range is 10Hz to 40kHz, with 4.9 to 78.1Hz resolution.
 The maximum amplitude is automatically calculated, eliminating cumbersome frequency scanning.
 Time-domain and frequency spectrum results for 200 tests can be stored and uploaded to a PC for further analysis.

 The system includes the Emodumeter™ in an integral sturdy plastic carrying case, accelerometer with pick-up cable, set of six hardened steel balls, universal charger, RS-232 cable, software, and specimen bench fixture.
-Emodulinx software is also included, and allows to user to export data to a PC for management and analysis.
+Emodulinx software is also included and allows to user to export data to a PC for management and analysis.
 The charger includes a universal plug adapter and operates on 110 to 240V/47 to 63Hz.
 12V rechargeable battery allows 4 to 10 hours of continuous use.

 - Measures three different vibration modes

-- Frequency range of 10Hz to 40kHz
+- The frequency range of 10Hz to 40kHz

-- Frequencies automatically show in display
+- Frequencies automatically show in the display

 - Data can be stored for upload to user’s PC

 - Plastic Carrying Case